 A unique combination of component types is called an Archetype.
 For example, a 3D object might have a component for its world transform, one for its linear movement, one for rotation, and one for its visual representation.
 Each instance of one of these 3D objects corresponds to a single entity, but because they share the same set of components, they can be classified as a single archetype:

 In this diagram, entities A and B share archetype M, while entity C has archetype N.

-The archetype of an entity determines where ECS stores the components of that entity.
-ECS allocates memory in "chunks", each represented by an ArchetypeChunk object.
-A chunk always contains entities of a single archetype.
-When a chunk of memory becomes full, ECS allocates a new chunk of memory for any new entities created with the same archetype.
-If you add or remove components, which then changes an entity archetype, ECS moves the components for that entity to a different chunk.
+The archetype of an entity determines where the components of that entity are stored.
+A chunk of memory, represented by an ArchetypeChunk object, always contains entities of the same archetype.
+If a chunk of memory becomes full, a new chunk of memory is allocated for any new entities created with the same archetype.
+If you change an entity archetype by adding or removing components, the components for that entity are moved to a different chunk.

 This organizational scheme provides a one-to-many relationship between archetypes and chunks.
 It also means that finding all the entities with a given set of components only requires searching through the existing archetypes, which are typically small in number, rather than all of the entities, which are typically much larger in number.

-ECS does not store the entities that are in a chunk in a specific order.
-When an entity is created or changed to a new archetype, ECS puts it into the first chunk that stores the archetype, and that has space.
-Chunks remain tightly packed, however; when an entity is removed from an archetype, ECS moves the components of the last entity in the chunk into the newly vacated slots in the component arrays.
+Note that the components of an entity are not stored in a specific order.
+When an entity is added to an archetype, it goes into the first chunk in that archetype that has room.
+Chunks do remain tightly packed, however; when an entity is removed from an archetype, the components of the last entity in the chunk are moved into the newly vacated slots in the component arrays.

-To identify which entities a system should process, use an EntityQuery.
-An entity query searches the existing archetypes for those that have the components that match your requirements.
-You can specify the following component requirements with a query:
+To identify which entities a system should process, you use an EntityQuery.
+An entity query searches the existing archetypes for those that match your requirements.
+You can specify the following requirements with a query: